 Regular endings for -re verbs follow a similar pattern.
 Drop the -re ending and use -s, nothing, -ons, -ez, or -ent instead.

 2. Irregular French verbs enjoy special treatment — you need to pay individual attention to each one.
 Don’t go after all the irregular verbs in the dictionary, though.
 Start with learning the most common.

 Here are some of the most common French irregular verbs that you should learn:

 |ils/elles ont||ils/elles sont||ils/elles vont||ils/elles font|

-We are happy to help you with some of the tips to learn the French present tense conjugations.
-Here it goes:
+Here are our pro tips to help you learn the French present tense conjugation fast:

-- Stay focused on learning the regular patterns of -er, -ir and -re verb.
+- In the beginning, put your efforts toward learning the regular patterns of -er, -ir and -re verbs.

 - Don’t get overwhelmed by irregular verbs.
 The common ones here are a great start and will come in very handy.

 As always, you’ll be able to learn and use it more effectively when you engage with the French present tense (writing and speaking) as much as possible.
 And if you get stuck, connect with our French tutors for help.